California program to lease land under freeways faces scrutiny after major Los Angeles fire

 Serafin said he’s been unable to get insurance for his business because of concerns about homeless people using cooking fires in the area.
 He said he and other businesses called the city repeatedly to request a cleanup of the encampment.
 The city removed homeless people from the space once, and then encampments quickly returned, he said.

 The city didn’t respond to a request for comment about whether they had received complaints or removed people from the site.
-Los Angeles Mayor Karen Bass on Monday warned against assumptions that homeless people had started the blaze.
+Los Angeles Mayor Karen Bass warned Monday against assuming homeless people started the blaze.

 Serafin said he and other contractors received a notice from the state transportation agency in May saying Apex wasn't paying its rent.
 Serafin and other business owners then decided to stop paying Apex, but then lost access to their properties.
 They resumed paying and tried to work directly with Caltrans but the agency’s lawyer said he couldn’t negotiate with them, Serafin said.

-Serafin said he signed a contract with Apex back in 2009 but could no longer find it.
+Serafin said he signed a contract with Apex in 2009 but couldn't find it.

 The danger of storing flammable materials under elevated interstates has drawn the scrutiny of federal investigators in the past.
 After a 2017 fire collapsed a section of Interstate 85 in Atlanta, the National Transportation Safety Board criticized the Georgia Department of Transportation’s decision to store construction materials beneath the bridge without assessing the fire risk.
 The department said it immediately changed storage practices.

 California Fire Marshal Daniel Berlant said investigators have identified where Saturday's fire started and what caused it after sorting through the rubble for evidence, but did not specify what they found.
-He had no information on a suspect and said investigators are talking to witnesses, including homeless people and nearby business owners.
+He had no information on a suspect and said investigators are talking to witnesses.

 An estimated 300,000 vehicles use the stretch of freeway daily, which runs east-west across the heart of the metropolis and connects with other major freeways.
 The city has been urging people to avoid the area, take buses and trains, or work from home.